 5.31.2 Non-Exempt Employees

 (a) Non-exempt employees are paid for hours worked as recorded on time sheets.
 Time sheets are to be completed weekly and turned in by noon the following Monday to the Business Office or at designated drop locations.
 Employees are paid every other Friday for hours worked through the preceding Friday.
 The workweek begins on Saturday and continues through the following Friday.
 Federal and state income tax will be withheld according to the W-4 on file.
-Basic social security, and Medicare and PEERS contributions will also be withheld as required.
+Basic social security, Medicare and PEERS contributions will also be withheld as required.

-(1) Employees must record their starting time, time out for lunch meal break, time in from meal break, quitting time, and total hours worked for each workday.
+(1) Employees must record their starting time, time out for meal break, time in from meal break, quitting time, and total hours worked for each workday.
 Unworked time for which an employee is entitled to be paid (paid absences, paid holidays, or paid vacation time) should be entered on the time sheet as such.
 Time sheets cover one workweek and are to be completed at the close of each workday.
 A copy of the leave of absence form should be submitted with the timesheet.

 (2) Employees are not permitted to sign in or commence work before their normal starting time or to sign out or stop work after their normal quitting time without the prior approval of the supervisor.